intonesolutions/AutoGPT/README_INTONE.md

 1.5- then run : poetry lock
 2- generate prisma client: poetry run prisma generate 3- update the db: poetry run prisma migrate dev (reset if you have to)
+            or run all the migration sql scripts if you know where to start from

 2- in frontend